-5.4.
-Analysis of complexity and scalability
+5.4 Analysis of Complexity and Scalability

 Several experiments have been carried to analyse the complexity and scalability of the proposed approach.
-All of the experiments were performed using a Pentium Centrino, 2.4 GHz CPU with 2 Gb of memory and running Windows XP.
-Figs. 16, 17 and 18 show the relationship between the runtime and the number of transactions, attributes and linguistic terms, respectively.
-It can be easily seen from these figures that the reduction of the search space provided by the 2-tuples linguistic representation allows the proposed approach to decrease its runtime regarding Hong et al.'s approach as we increase the size of the problem.
+All of the experiments were performed using a Pentium Centrino, 2.4 GHz CPU with 2Gb of memory and running Windows

+XP.
+Fig. 16, 17 and 18 show the relationship between the runtime and the number of transactions, attributes and linguistic terms, respectively.
+It can be easily seen from these figures that the reduction of the search space provided by the 2-tuples linguistic representation allows the proposed approach to decrease its runtime regarding Hong et al's approach as we increase the size of problem.
 Moreover, the results plotted in these figures show that the proposed approach scales quite linearly for the database used in the experiments.